 According to The National Health Insurance Law, the chronically ill are entitled to payment assistance for Medications in the Healthcare Basket (including medications which are not directly related to the chronic illness).
 This is done through the establishment of a quarterly or semi-annual co-payment ceiling on purchasing medications.

 - The National Health Insurance Law sets a maximum amount (payment ceiling) that may be collected from chronically ill patients for medications (regular and otherwise) that they require throughout the month.

 - Beyond this amount, the health plans provide the medications at no cost.

 - Chronically ill patients who have reached retirement age and who receive an income supplement or Old Age Disability Pension are eligible for a discount of half of the ceiling established for the rest of the chronically ill.

 Who is Eligible?

-- Those who have been recognized by the Ministry of Health as being chronically ill are eligible to pay only up to the established ceiling as detailed below (medications included calculation of the ceiling").
+- Those who have been recognized by the Ministry of Health as being chronically ill are eligible to pay only up to the established ceiling as detailed below (medications included in calculating the ceiling).

 - Eligibility for payment of half the established ceiling is provided to one who is determined as chronically ill, has reached retirement age, and who receives one of the following: